grpc/proposal/A6-client-retries.md

 }
 ```

-Throttling may only be specified per server name, rather than per method or per service.
+Throttling may only be specified per server process, rather than per method or per service.

-For each server name, the gRPC client maintains a `token_count` variable which is initially set to `maxTokens`.
+For each server process, the gRPC client maintains a `token_count` variable which is initially set to `maxTokens`.
 Every outgoing RPC (regardless of service or method invoked) will effect `token_count` as follows:
 * Every failed RPC will decrement the `token_count` by 1.
 * Every successful RPC will increment the `token_count` by `tokenRatio`.

 If `token_count` is less than or equal to the threshold, defined to be `(maxTokens / 2)`, then RPCs will not be retried until `token_count` rises over the threshold.